Home

 Is IQ Air Perfect?

-After 3 years continuous operation I have few complaints.
+After eleven years continuous operation I have a few complaints.

 But no product is perfect.